rtazaki1205/opacfractal/README.md

   `iquiet=0` : show standard output
   `iquiet=1` : suppress standard output (including warnings)

 I recommend following set of options: `iqsca=3`,`iqcor=1`,`iqgeo=2` (default).
 For the two-point correlation function, now I suggest to use `iqcor=1` (Gaussian type) because it is numerically stable and is also possible to reproduce optical properties of fractal aggregates.

-To run the code, first, you make the codes by
+To run the code, first, compile the codes by
 ```
 make
 ```